darcyabjones/pante/README.md

 5. Compute multiple sequence alignments for the families using DECIPHER.
 6. Classify the families using RepeatClassifier (part of RepeatModeler).
 7. Search all genomes for more distant matches to the families (and optionally species models from RepBase/DFAM) using RepeatMasker.
-8. Combine all TE and ncRNA predictions into a final GFF file and soft-mask the genomes using this combined set.
+8. Combine all TE and ncRNA predictions into a final GFF files and soft-mask the genomes using this combined set.

 The reason that LTRDigest/LTRHarvest is currently excluded from the family clustering is that